-Grants of up to $45,000 to California nonprofit arts organizations and county-designated arts agencies for technical assistance and general operating support.
-Funding is intended to create a partnership between the State and its counties to promote cultural development in the region and enhance the lives of the local communities through the arts.
+Grants to California nonprofit arts organizations and county-designated arts agencies to enhance the quality of life for residents through the arts.
+Funding is intended to create a partnership between the State and its counties to promote cultural development in the region.
+Consideration will be given to requests for technical assistance and general operating support.

 The nature of this partnership includes funding, information exchange, cooperative activities, and leadership.
 The partnership enables individuals, organizations, and communities to create, present, and preserve the arts of all cultures to enrich the quality of life for all Californians.

-State-Local Partnerships (SLPs) serve as Poetry Out Loud (POL) partners and will receive additional financial support through this grant program to facilitate a Poetry Out Loud program throughout their county either through direct programming or in partnership with another local organization/agency.
+State-Local Partners serve as Poetry Out Loud partners and will receive additional financial support through this grant program to facilitate an annual Poetry Out Loud program throughout their county either through direct programming or in partnership with another local organization/agency.

 Proposals must address how the applicant organization:

 Proposals should explain how the applicant organization achieves at least two of following local arts agency activities or services:

 - Applicant organizations can request up to $120,000.

 - The total request for funding in this two-year grant program cannot exceed 100% of an organization’s total operating revenue from the most recently completed fiscal year, as it appears in the SMU DataArts Funder Report.